 Causes Of Nephrotic Syndrome

-Nephrotic syndrome has multifactorial causes and might be the consequence of a glomerular disease that can be either confined to the kidney, called primary Nephrotic syndrome (primary glomerulonephrosis), or can occur as a condition which impacts the kidneys and other components of the body, called secondary Nephrotic syndrome.
+Nephrotic syndrome has multifactorial causes and might be the consequence of a glomerular disease that can be either confined to the kidney, called primary Nephrotic syndrome (primary glomerulonephritis), or can occur as a condition that impacts the kidneys and other components of the body, called secondary Nephrotic syndrome.

 Various primary kidney disorders can endanger the glomeruli and trigger Nephrotic syndrome.
 Minimal Change Disease (also called nil disease) is the most common cause of Nephrotic syndrome in kids.